cdaringe/blog/src/posts/2020-01-01--tessellation-paths-svg/index.md

 }
 ```

 A curious reader may also have inquired about the implementation of  `createNodeSnapper`.
-How we can feasibly detect when the user's mouse is near an existing path such that we can prompt the user to add a node to it?
+You can see the snapper at work in the previous animation, where a red line is drawn from the users cursor to a proposed, blue colored circle.
+How we can feasibly detect when the user's mouse is near an existing path such that we can prompt the user to add a node?
 Adding nodes is core requirement!

-Luckily for me, [@mbostock](https://github.com/mbostock) had already [dug into a similar problem](https://bl.ocks.org/mbostock/8027637) and discovered some truly [beautiful maths by @pomax](https://pomax.github.io/bezierinfo/#projections) that explains a heuristic on how to do this.
+Lucky for me, [@mbostock](https://github.com/mbostock) had already [dug into a similar problem](https://bl.ocks.org/mbostock/8027637) and discovered some truly [beautiful maths by @pomax](https://pomax.github.io/bezierinfo/#projections) that explains a heuristic on how to do this.
 It involves walking the path in coarse segments (read: _not_ pixel-by-pixel) and computing the distance between the user's cursor and those coarse path points.
-Once the nearest point is selected from the sample, a walk + binary search occurs to attempt to find a point to minimize the distance.
+Once the nearest point on the path is selected from the sample, a walk + binary search occurs to attempt to find a point to minimize the distance.
 You may observe that this doesn't guarantee a perfect solution.
 If you sample too coarsely, and your path has some wonky curves in it, your binary search may settle to a non-optimum solution.

 <br />

 ![](./snapper_maths.png)

 In our implementation, we sample [ten times regardless of the path length](https://github.com/cdaringe/d3-svg-path-editor/blob/eb6208247defa925b6ffadab0b41b50639a02bce/src/point-maths.ts#L64), which is admittedly _very coarse_.
-If we use a small sampling length, increasing the path's length _too far_ may have severe performance penalties by inducing excessive distance calculations.
+If we use a small sampling length, increasing the path's length may induce performance penalties through excess distance calculations.
 As a counter point, the number of walk iterations also increases by keeping the coarse scan count value _low_.
 Math is art.
-Surely some more fine tuning could be applied here, but one cannot describe a general, target geometry for all users' paths!
-I've found a fixed value of ten works most of the time!
+Surely more fine tuning could be applied here, but one cannot describe a general, target geometry for all users' paths!
+I've found a fixed value of ten works well for this use case.

 <!--
 https://www.codecogs.com/latex/eqneditor.php